alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-containers.md

 One of the activities that a developer lead today is deploy the application for production.
 They need to create a pipeline to run a lot of jobs to garantee the quality and deploy for staging and next for production.
 The set of jobs for quality is for run the automated tests

-This article is to help developers
+This article is to help backend java developers to create automated test using Spring and the Testcontainers library.
+If you want to use Quarkus, see this [article for quarkus].

-link to first article
+First we will show how to create the base classes for our tests, next we will create the containers

 ## Using a web platform Spring